Oran-123/Cheap-Chopping-Chops/README.md

 ![booking-form](assets/images/readme/booking-form.png)

-On submission of the form the user is brought to a page confirming that there details were succesfully submitted
+On submission of the form the user is brought to a page confirming that there details were successfully  submitted

 ### Map

-An image of a map is included to represent where a google map could be embded.
+An image of a map is included to represent where a google map could be embed.

 ![google-maps](assets/images/readme/map.png)